 This triple chocolate cake features three decadent layers filled with sweet frosting and mini chocolate chips.
 With our pro decorating tips, you can assemble a stunning chocolate 3 layer cake in just one hour!

 The secret to this mouthwatering triple layer chocolate cake is espresso powder!

 When mixed with water and added to the batter, it creates an incredibly moist texture that melts in your mouth.

 Don’t worry, it simply enhances the chocolate flavor – your dessert won’t taste like coffee at all.

-And if stacking layers is too intimidating, then poke cakes are what you’re looking for!
+And if stacking this chocolate 3 layer cake is too intimidating, then poke cakes are what you’re looking for!